the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/community-manager.md

 * Facilitating the creation of sub-networks within the community around shared experiences, for example, an early career researcher network

 The day-to-day tasks of a Research Community Manager could include:
-* Developing a strategy for community activities, in alignment with the goals of the wider research project
+* Developing a strategy for community activities in alignment with the goals of the wider research project
 * Organising and hosting community calls
 * Onboarding new members
 * Attending community and project leadership meetings